GoogleChrome/chrome-launcher/readme.md

 ## Trace processing

 Lighthouse can be used to analyze trace and performance data collected from other tools (like WebPageTest and ChromeDriver).
-The `traceContents` and `performanceLog` artifact items can be provided using a string for the absolute path on disk.
+The `traces` and `performanceLog` artifact items can be provided using a string for the absolute path on disk.
 The perf log is captured from the Network domain (a la ChromeDriver's [`enableNetwork` option](https://sites.google.com/a/chromium.org/chromedriver/capabilities#TOC-perfLoggingPrefs-object) and reformatted slightly.
 As an example, here's a trace-only run that's reporting on user timings and critical request chains:

 ##### `config.json`
 ```js